nicott35/mute_discord/README.md

 ### More

-On Ubuntu, Associate this script to a GNOME shortcut \
-It would be  be useless and painful to execute it from terminal
+On Ubuntu, associate this script to a GNOME shortcut. it wouldn't make sense to run it from a terminal